 Code Build has been left at its defaults, expecting a buildspec.yml file.
 I use the same YAML most of the time:

 Install downloads and installs flyway and the redshift JDBC driver.
-It sources build.env
+It sources `build.env` for shared configuration:

 All that is left is to call flyway and let it build the database: